 5. Spill Range Is Too Big Error Correction

 When Dynamic Array was not available, Excel used a feature called implicit intersection, which compelled the formula to deliver a single result even if it had the ability to provide numerous outcomes.
 Let’s imagine you’re trying to figure out what’s causing the problem and you find that the spill range is too big, as seen below.
 Assume the following example.
-And the dataset of the example contains some items in column B, the total sales of each item in column C and we want to find the result of a commission of 7% on each item.
+The dataset of the example contains some items in column B, and the total sales of each item in column C and we want to find the result of a commission of 7% on each item.
 For this, we need to use the formula down.

 The formula is used with the automatic overlap in Excel 2016, 2017, 2019, or prior editions, the outcome will have resulted correctly.
 But in Excel 365, you will see the error as shown in the picture below.

 5.1.
 Create an Implicit Intersection to Fix a Spill Error Using “@” Operator

 The dynamic array will apply to an entire B column whenever we specify =C:C. Alternatively, we may use the @ operator to compel Excel to enforce implied overlap.

 - First, select the cell D5 and substitute the formula

 - Then, press Enter.
 The formula will be shown in the formula bar.